 Words to remember: Canadian newsmakers have their say on COVID-19

-A look at some of the top quotes from across Canada on Tuesday in relation to COVID-19:
+A look at some of the top quotes from on Friday in relation to COVID-19 in Canada:

-"They had nowhere to stay and didn't really know what they were doing in the community besides just coming here." — Chief Dana Tizya-Tramm on a Quebec couple arriving in Old Crow, Yukon on Friday to flee the pandemic, only to be told there was no room in town and they should leave.
+"If we do everything that we can think of — everything that already has been done stays in place (and) all of the other measures which are being considered (are) put in place — I think we could reduce the death toll in Ontario to somewhere between 3,000 and 15,000." — Dr. Peter Donnelly, head of Public Health Ontario.

 ———